7 CAD Best Practices for Successful Design Projects

-Working with CAD files can get messy fast.
+Working with computer-aided design (CAD) files can get messy fast.
 One team member forgets to label a layer.
 Another copies old blocks instead of using updated ones.
 Files grow too big, slow down, or get saved in the wrong version.

 And when changes aren’t clear, your team wastes time redoing work or guessing what to fix.
 These small problems add up and can delay projects, cause confusion, or lead to errors in the final product.